finos/common-domain-model/documentation/source/documentation.rst

 Two considerations stand behind the introduction of aliases as part of Rosetta:

 * The recognition that model tree expressions can be cumbersome at time and hence may contradict the primary goals of clarity and legibility that are associated with Rosetta.
-The below contractual product aliases and their use as part of the ``BuyerSeller`` projection rule provides an example of such approach to provide further clarity and legibility to the model syntax.
+The current CDM model only makes use of the alias as part of the interest calculation syntax, with the ``period`` alias which purpose is to provide further clarity and legibility as part of the date arguments associated with the day count fraction computation.

   .. code-block:: Java

-    alias BasisSwap <"A basis swap is a swap that has two float interest rate legs.">
-    	Swap -> swapStream -> calculationPeriodAmount -> calculation -> floatingRateCalculation
-    	and Swap -> swapStream -> calculationPeriodAmount -> calculation -> floatingRateCalculation

-    alias FixFixSwap <"A fix/fix swap is a swap that has two fixed interest rate legs.">
-    	Swap -> swapStream -> calculationPeriodAmount -> calculation -> fixedRateSchedule
-    	and Swap -> swapStream -> calculationPeriodAmount -> calculation -> fixedRateSchedule

-    alias FixFloatSwap <"A fixed/float interest rate swap is a swap that has a fixed interest rate leg and a float interest rate leg.">
-    	Swap -> swapStream -> calculationPeriodAmount -> calculation -> fixedRateSchedule
-    	and Swap -> swapStream -> calculationPeriodAmount -> calculation -> floatingRateCalculation

-    alias InflationSwap <"An inflation swap is a swap that has a fixed interest rate leg and an inflation leg.">
-    	Swap -> swapStream -> calculationPeriodAmount -> calculation -> fixedRateSchedule
-    	and Swap -> swapStream -> calculationPeriodAmount -> calculation -> inflationRateCalculation

-    alias SingleNameCreditDefaultSwap <"The conditions terms of the FpML Credit Validation Rules specify that a SingleName CDS is characterised by '(context: Trade) creditDefaultSwap/generalTerms/referenceInformation exists.'">
+  alias period CalculationPeriod( InterestRatePayout -> calculationPeriodDates )

+  endYear : is period -> endDate -> year
+  startYear : is period -> startDate -> year
+  endMonth : is period -> endDate -> month
-    	CreditDefaultSwap -> generalTerms -> referenceInformation
+  startMonth : is period -> startDate -> month

-    alias SwapFixStream <"The swap stream fixed rate schedule.">
-    	InterestRateStream -> calculationPeriodAmount -> calculation -> fixedRateSchedule

-    alias SwapFloatStream <"The swap stream float rate schedule.">
-    	InterestRateStream -> calculationPeriodAmount -> calculation -> floatingRateCalculation

-    alias SwapInflationStream <"The swap stream inflation rate schedule.">
-    	InterestRateStream -> calculationPeriodAmount -> calculation -> inflationRateCalculation
+  startDay : is Min( period -> startDate -> day, 30 )
+  endDay : is Min( period -> endDate -> day, 30 )

   .. code-block:: Java

-    projection rule BuyerSeller_IRS <"MiFIR requires that the parties to a financial transaction always be identified as a buyer/seller.
-To this effect, it specifies a set of logic in the case when this differs from standard market practice.">
-    	[regulatoryReference ESMA_MiFIR specification "2016-ITMG-66 - Annex 1 Validation Rules" field "7" provision "The Buyer identification code is the code used to identify the acquirer of the financial instrument. (...)
-In the case of swaps related to interest rates or inflation indices, the buyer shall be the counterparty paying the fixed rate.
-The seller shall be the counterparty receiving the fixed rate.
-In case of basis swaps (float-to-float interest rate swaps), the buyer shall be the counterparty that pays the spread and the seller the counterparty that receives the spread."] for target ISO_20022
-    		when alias FixFloatSwap exists {
-    			when alias SwapFixStream exists (
-    				map InterestRateStream -> payerParty to synonym Buyr map InterestRateStream -> receiverParty to synonym Sellr )
-    			when	 alias SwapFloatStream exists (
-    				map InterestRateStream -> payerParty to synonym Sellr map InterestRateStream -> receiverParty to synonym Buyr )
-    			}
-    		when alias InflationSwap exists {
-    			when alias SwapFixStream exists (
-    				map InterestRateStream -> payerParty to synonym Buyr map InterestRateStream -> receiverParty to synonym Sellr )
-    			when	 alias SwapInflationStream exists (
-    				map InterestRateStream -> payerParty to synonym Sellr map InterestRateStream -> receiverParty to synonym Buyr )
-    			}
-    		when alias BasisSwap exists {
-    			when	 alias SwapSpread exists (
-    				map InterestRateStream -> payerParty to synonym Buyr map InterestRateStream -> receiverParty to synonym Sellr )
-    			when	 alias SwapSpread is absent (
-    				map InterestRateStream -> payerParty to synonym Sellr map InterestRateStream -> receiverParty to synonym Buyr )
-    			}
+It can be expected that the further developments of the CDM might make a broader use of this syntax artefact.

-* The assessment that key concepts such as the price or the notional of a financial instrument require an abstraction layer in order to provide a straightforward and cohesive way to express / access them across products.
-The aliases ``CdsNotional`` and ``IrsInitialNotional`` are good illustrations of such approach.
+* As part of the Rosetta model which has been used as an input for the CDM, aliases have been used to express key concepts such as the price or the notional of a financial instrument in order to provide a straightforward and cohesive way to express / access them across products.
+The aliases ``CdsNotional`` and ``IrsInitialNotional`` were good illustrations of such approach.

   .. code-block:: Java